parisds2024/atp_mlops/README.md

 - Outcome predictions for tennis games based on +10 years tennis matches.
 - Token access jetons for users for the main endpoints of the API.
 - Databases updates only accessible by administrators.
-- Weekly/Monthly updated ML model for constant improved predictions.
+- Weekly/Monthly updated ML model for constant improved predictions via github actions.

 ## Installation and quick run